 - The function and value of forested watersheds and riparian areas

-- FOREST MANAGEMENT – Understand and describe basic forest management practices for managing forests, including the difference between various silvicultural systems and treatments.
+- SUSTAINABLE FOREST MANAGEMENT – Understand and describe basic forest management practices for managing forests, including the difference between various silvicultural systems and treatments.

 - TREE AND SHRUB IDENTIFICATION – Identify the common tree and shrub species in Connecticut.